aerni/statamic-apple-news/README.md

 ## Preview Article in News Preview

-[News Preview]((https://developer.apple.com/news-preview/)) is an app provided by Apple that lets you preview your articles in the News app.
+[News Preview](https://developer.apple.com/news-preview/) is an app provided by Apple that lets you preview your articles in the News app.
 This is super useful when building out your templates.

-Use the following command and provide the id of the entry you want to preview:
+Use the following command and provide the `id` of the Statamic entry you want to use for preview:

 ```bash
 php please apple-news:preview {entryId}